Act 129 Opt-Out

 The utilities develop and maintain separate Act 129 EE&C Programs by customer classes.
 The EE&C Program targets, surcharges, grants/rebates and other services for residential customers are entirely separate from the EE&C Programs serving industrial manufacturing customers.
 Therefore, the opt-out will not have an impact on Small Businesses or Residential Consumers.

 The Opt-Out DOES NOT Create Significant Program Administrative Issues

-The Opt-Out allows a single choice to be performed before the utility finalizes its Act 129 Compliance Plan.
+The Opt-Out allows a single opt out choice before the utility finalizes its Act 129 Compliance Plan.
 This solution was designed to minimize the impact on Utility planning efforts.
-Other states providing an Opt-Out allow decisions to be made on an annual basis, a far greater management effort than this one-time selection for an entire program phase, and those states have not reported any administrative hardship.

 The Opt-Out DOES NOT Reduce Energy Jobs in the Commonwealth